-The purpose of this blog post is to give the audience an overview of how I handled BDLS process in the refreshes of HANA Large Scale Instances.
-I will try to give as much information as possible (which is already publicly available and maybe not all be in a single place) and try to depict how I used it to build a solution.
+The purpose of this blog post is to give the audience an overview of how we handled BDLS process in the refreshes of HANA Large Scale Instances.
+I will try to give as much information as possible (which is already publicly available and maybe not all be in a single place) and try to depict how we used it to build a solution.

 All SAP Basis consultants had to deal with BDLS process in their careers at some point or the other, but it becomes a challenge and a pain when the size of the DB is in several TBs.
 The process then needs many hours or even days to run.

 We had similar challenges while dealing with HANA Large Scale Instances (HLIs) refreshes and the BDLS was eating most of the time and left little or no time as a buffer for any unforeseen issues.
 Our current process had some level of optimization but still the runtime was huge.
 Therefore there was a need to find a better optimized solution.